 Now the next big question was, are your actions that you take on a daily basis, are they consistent with your trajectory if you’re going to pursue passive income first?
 For example, are you debt averse?
 Are you trying to eliminate debt?
 That would be more along this path.
 Because nobody ever got financially free by eliminating debt alone.
 Certainly, you can do it.
 Certainly, it could be part of a good financial plan.
 But I want you to know you’re slowing yourself down.
 Now if you’re okay delaying when you actually get to start living your life from your passive income, fine.
 By all means, do it.
 But you are slowing yourself down.
 I’ll show you what I mean in a second.

-Second thing is, is your primary investment strategy putting money in your 401K or putting in your retirement plan?
+The second thing is, is your primary investment strategy putting money in your 401K or putting in your retirement plan?
 Again, not a bad move, it’s just slowing you down to when you actually get to experience that financial freedom.
 It’s more along this path right here.
 Okay?

 Then the other thing is people like to buy their primary residence and then pay it off as fast as possible.
 Again, nothing wrong with that, but you’re slowing yourself down if financial freedom is important to you.
 Now if being debt free is more important to you, by all means, do it.
-If having money in a tax deferred environment is more important to you, by all means, put it in your 401K, put it in your IRA.
+If having money in a tax-deferred environment is more important to you, by all means, put it in your 401K, put it in your IRA.
 If having a home paid for free and clear, if that’s more important to you than your financial freedom, then go ahead and do that.
 But if your financial freedom is more important to you than all of those things, you’re really slowing yourself down by doing those.

 Let me show what I mean.
 Particularly what that refers to real estate investing, because how you create your passive income doesn’t really matter all that much.
 I mean, you can create your Amazon business, you can create a Spotify business, you can write a hit song, you can invent something, you could … What else could you do?
 Automatic car wash or a storage facility, those are all different types of ways that you can create this passive income.
 But as we see here, these statistics going this path per the Department of Health and Human Services, this is failing the majority of the country.
 That’s just what the statistics say.
 You may be the exception.
 That’s fine.
 The statistics say most people are not going to make it.
 95% to be exact.